cryptopunksnotdead/punks.sandbox/grayscale/README.md

 So what?
-Here's the formula / script to turn all 10 000 original punks into grayscale in less than ten seconds.
+Here's the formula / script to turn all 10 000 original punks into free grayscales in less than ten seconds.
 Let's try: